 An NCLC paper that Williamson co-authored states that these communities were “easy prey” exactly due to the fact that they “had been starved for credit for generations.”
 The paper notes that “even adjusting for income, subprime was sold disproportionately to borrowers of colour.”
 And actually, the likelihood of subprime loans being given to non-white borrowers compared to white borrowers increased the higher the income bracket.

 A “subprime” loan is, at its core, an expensive loan.
-That on its own doesn’t necessarily make it predatory, but the loans that were given to people of color in the lead-up to the mortgage crisis didn’t just have high interest rates.
+That on its own doesn’t necessarily make it predatory, but the loans that were given to people of colour in the lead-up to the mortgage crisis didn’t just have high interest rates.
 According to Williamson, they were often marketed in deceptive ways and the terms were both “opaque” and “abusive.”
 For example, they were much more likely to contain something called a “prepayment penalty” — a fee for paying your mortgage off too early.
 While only 2% of all mortgages contained such a penalty at the time, 80% of these subprime mortgages had one.
 The penalty often had a devastating financial impact on homebuyers who tried, understandably, to refinance the mortgage into a lower rate.

 The frenzy of reverse redlining had a staggering impact.
 As of 2012, when the NCLC paper was published, the median wealth of white households was 20 times greater than that of Black households, and 18 times that of Latinx households.
 It compares this gap to 1984, when the wealth of white households was 12 times that of Black households and eight times that of Latinx households.
 The homeownership disparity between white and Black Americans widened in the aftermath of the Great Recession, and overall economic recovery for non-white Americans lagged far behind that of white Americans.